legendac/MusicWeb/README.md

 Being built on Semantic Web Technologies, it strives to keep users updated with popular articles off Wikipedia and interactive audio from YouTube.

+A video of the working application is shown here - <https://www.youtube.com/watch?v=0CZT23sFdiM>

 ### Requirements

 To get this thing up and running on a local machine, you need the following: